 Numerous individuals and security companies around the world have opted for vehicles with bulletproof modifications including bulletproof glass and ballistic windscreens.

-By focusing on hand-crafted quality, Armormax, the world leader in lightweight armoring technology, has won contracts to supply security vehicles and agencies to several groups throughout Africa and the Middle East.
+By focusing on hand-crafted quality, Armormax, the world leader in lightweight armoring technology, has won contracts to supply security vehicles and agencies to several groups throughout the Philippines, Africa, South America and the Middle East.

 Here’s a look at how bulletproof glass is tested: